okinta/iqfeed-keep-alive/README.md

 Keeps IQFeed running by opening and maintaining a continuous connection.

 Simply run the program then start IQFeed.
-Run `IQFeedKeepAlive.exe --help` for more options.
+Run `iqfeed-keep-alive.exe --help` for more options.

 ## Development